Symphonic3/MonieO/README.md

 [![Discord](https://img.shields.io/discord/750151713473953832)](https://discord.gg/CaTSY8n)
 [![Wiki](https://img.shields.io/badge/wiki-work%20in%20progress-informational)](https://github.com/Symphonic3/MonieO/wiki)

 MonieO is an experimental cryptocurrency which aims to use a basic blockchain implementation and protocol to be easy to learn and build upon for beginners and enthusiasts alike.
-MonieO aims to show a working proof of a blockchain that is 100% functional and easy to understand.
+MonieO aims to be a blockchain that is 100% functional and yet still easy to understand.

 If you are looking to try MonieO, you might want to look at the [Usage Guide](https://github.com/Symphonic3/MonieO/wiki/Usage-Guide) and the [Beginner Info](https://github.com/Symphonic3/MonieO/wiki/Beginner-Info)